The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Introduction

 In general the problem of finding a risk--neutral distribution that consistently prices all quoted options is largely undetermined.
 A possible solution is given by assuming a particular parametric risk--neutral distribution dependent on several, possibly time--dependent, parameters and use the latter in conjunction with a calibration procedure to the market option prices.
 In a number of papers, Brigo, Mercurio, Rapisarda and Sartorelli \cite{general_mixture_diffusion,mixture1,mixture2,mixtureFX,sartorelli} proposed a family of models that carry on dynamics leading to a parametric risk--neutral distribution flexible enough for practical purposes.
 It is relatively straightforward to postulate a mixture distribution at a given point in time, but it is less so finding a stochastic process that is consistent with such distribution and whose stochastic differential equation has a unique strong solution.
 This is the approach adopted by the above papers.
 This family of models is summarized for example in Musiela and Rutkowski \cite{musiela}, or Fengler \cite{fengler}, see also Gatheral \cite{gatheral}.
 Formally, this is part of the alternative explicit dynamics branch of models but is typically much richer than the models listed above, leading to a practically exact fit of the volatility smile while retaining analytical tractability.

-The aim of this paper is to incorporate the effect of the volatility smile observed on the market when pricing and hedging {\em multiasset} securities, while retaining sensible single asset volatility structures.
+The aim of this paper is to incorporate the effect of the volatility smile observed on the market when pricing and hedging {\em multiasset} securities, while retaining sensible single--asset volatility structures.
 A whole lot of such structured securities is nowadays offered to institutional and retail investors, in the form of options on baskets of stocks/FX rates and on combinations of forward interest rates such as e.g. European/Bermudan swaptions.
-In our approach we remain within a local volatility model for the individual assets composing the underlying of the option (be it a basket of stocks or a swap rate) that has proved to be quite effective in accounting for the observed single assets' smiles, but we move one step beyond the approach used on the street when writing the joint multi-asset dynamics.
-Given univariate local volatility (one dimensional diffusion-) models for each asset, a basic approach is introducing instantaneous correlations across the brownian shocks of each asset, leading to what we call the Simply Correlated Mixture Dynamics (SCMD).
-For practical implementation, one would then discretise the one-dimensional single asset SDEs through, say, Euler or higher order numerical schemes \cite{kloeden_platen}, feeding correlated instantaneous Browinan shocks into the scheme.
-In this paper we adopt a different approach and we incorporate the correlation in a new scheme that enjoys analytic multivariate densities and a fully analytic multivariate dynamics through a state dependent non-diagonal diffusion matrix.
-In so doing we are able to sample a new manifold of instantaneous covariance structures (and a new manifold of dynamics) which ensures full compatibility with the individual volatility smiles and overcomes the difficult problems created by the lack of closed form formulas for prices and sensitivities.
-We call the resulting model Multi Variate Mixture Dynamics (MVMD).
+In our approach we remain within a lognormal-mixture local volatility model for the individual assets composing the underlying of the option (be it a basket of stocks or a swap rate) that has proved to be quite effective in accounting for the observed single--assets' smiles, but we move one step beyond the na\"ive ``Brownian correlation" way to connect these univariate models when writing the joint multi-asset dynamics.
+Indeed, given univariate local volatility (one dimensional diffusion-) models for each asset, a basic approach is introducing instantaneous correlations across the Brownian shocks of each asset, leading to what we call the Simply Correlated Mixture Dynamics (SCMD).
+For practical implementation, one would then discretise the one-dimensional single--asset SDEs through, say, Euler or higher order numerical schemes \cite{kloeden_platen}, feeding correlated instantaneous Brownian shocks into the scheme.
+In this paper we adopt a different approach and we incorporate statistical dependence in a new scheme that enjoys analytic multivariate densities and a fully analytic multivariate dynamics through a state dependent non-diagonal diffusion matrix.
+In so doing we are able to sample a new manifold of instantaneous covariance structures (and a new manifold of dynamics) which ensures full compatibility with the individual volatility smiles and overcomes the difficult problems created by the lack of closed form formulas for prices and sensitivities on multi-asset securities.
+We call the resulting model Multi Variate Mixture Dynamics (MVMD) and prove existence and uniqueness of the solution for its multivariate stochastic differential equation.